Infrastructure

 We aggregate exceptions from both the Admin & Public apps to Sentry.

-Balrog publishes logs to S3 buckets which are available for querying on Redash.
+Balrog publishes logs to BigQuery which are available for querying on Google Cloud.
 The relevant tables are:

-balrog_elb_logs_aus_api - This table contains request logs for the aus-api.mozilla.org domain
+requests - This table contains HTTP load balancer logs

 Backups

-Balrog uses the built-in RDS backups.
+Balrog uses the built-in GCP backups.
 The database in snapshotted nightly, and incremental backups are done throughout the day.
 If necessary, we have the ability to recover to within a 5 minute window.
-Database restoration is done by CloudOps, and they should be contacted immediately if needed.
+Database restoration is done by the Services SRE (Purple) team, and they should be contacted immediately if needed.

 Deploying Changes